 Verdict

-Now that I have compared two of the best modems in the retail space, I feel there isn’t a lot to choose between the two, in terms of networking efficiency, usefulness, and specifically the pricing.
-While both these devices are future-proof, courtesy of the DOCSIS 3.1 support, the 32×8 channel bonding for DOCSIS 3.0, makes them household names.
+Now that I have compared two of the best modems in the retail space, I feel there isn’t a lot to choose between the two in terms of networking efficiency, usefulness, and specific pricing.
+While both these devices are future-proof, courtesy of the DOCSIS 3.1 support, the 32×8 channel bonding for DOCSIS 3.0 makes them household names.

 Despite the networking similarities, I chose to dig deeper, only to chalk out the vital differences and existing similarities between the two modems, i.e. the Arris SB8200 and the Motorola MB8600.

-During the course of this detailed comparison, I personally tested each modem as my go-to networking ally for a week, only to assess the wired throughput, processing performances, actual speeds, router compatibility, and ease of usage.
+During this detailed comparison, I tested each modem as my go-to networking ally for a week, only to assess the wired throughput, processing performances, actual speeds, router compatibility, and ease of usage.

-While I was impressed by both the modems, I liked the Arris SB8200 a bit more, owing to the bigger chunk of RAM, 2 Gig-E slots, and its ability to handle multiple, demanding networking tasks with ease.
+While I was impressed by both the modems, I liked the Arris SB8200 a bit more, owing to the bigger chunk of RAM, 2 Gig-E slots, and its ability to easily handle multiple demanding networking tasks.
 However, this doesn’t take away the gaming prowess, massive speed capping, and additional indicative LEDs featured by the MB8600.

-Overall, the final choice of modem, as a user, depends on your preferences, pet peeves, and targeted professional requirements.
+Overall, as a user, the final choice of modem depends on your preferences, pet peeves, and targeted professional requirements.

 Leave a Reply